 Keep in mind that the best form really depends on each specific consumer.
 Some simply do not like swallowing pills, which makes powder the perfect option.
 Others already take other vitamins and/or supplements and might not want to or may forget to take their BCAAs.
 Powders are believed to be better absorbed in the body since they don’t have that barrier capsules have.
 Capsules also don’t have the capacity to be packed with other vitamins or amino acids because there is only so much room.
 Think of whey protein as a good example here.
 The taste might not be ideal for some when it comes to powders, but brands offer various flavors to help with this problem.

 A: When taken properly, there are no harmful side effects.
-Taking high levels of branched-chain amino acids can reduce the amount of other amino acids the body makes from being transported to the brain.
-This can cause decreased amount of neurotransmitters produced by those amino acids such as the “feel good” hormone serotonin.
+Taking high levels of branched-chain amino acids can reduce the number of other amino acids the body makes from being transported to the brain.
+This can cause a decreased amount of neurotransmitters produced by those amino acids such as the “feel good” hormone serotonin.

 Q: When should BCAA supplements be taken?

 A: Because of its benefits, BCAA supplements can be taken before, during or after a workout.
-Many prefer to add to water and drink before and then after intense workout for peak performance and recovery.
+Many prefer to add to water and drink before and then after an intense workout for peak performance and recovery.

 Q: Does the powder dissolve easily?

 A: This depends on each brand.
-Some powders are reported to be more chalky, but most of the options on this list mix well—just make sure to read the full review for all details.
+Some powders are reported to be more chalky, but most of the options on this list mix well—just make sure to read the full review of all details.

 Q: Is there an aftertaste?